Newgrange: Mythology

+Newgrange is described in some myths as "white-topped", "brilliant to approach", and "chequered with many lights".
+Archaeologist Claire O'Kelly wrote that these could be "references to the glistening white quartz of the Newgrange mound".

 Local folklore about Newgrange survived into the modern era.

 Modern history

 Sometime after 1142 the structure became part of outlying farmland owned by the Cistercian Abbey of Mellifont.
-These farms were referred to as 'granges'.
+These farms were referred to as "granges".
 Newgrange is not mentioned in any of the early charters of the twelfth and thirteenth centuries, but an Inspeximus granted by Edward III in 1348 includes a Nova Grangia among the demesne lands of the abbey.
-On 23 July 1539, following the Dissolution of the Monasteries by Henry VIII, Mellifont Abbey and its demesnes became the fortified mansion of an English soldier of fortune, Edward Moore, ancestor of the Earls of Drogheda.
-On 14 August 1699, Alice Moore, Countess Dowager of Drogheda, leased the demesne of Newgrange to a Williamite settler, Charles Campbell, for 99 years.